fbpx

 Checking in with a professional

-Public awareness around mental health has drawn more focus as a result.
-The Australian Government announced you can now claim up to 20 visits to a mental health professional per year under Medicare.
+It’s OK if you’re processing challenging feelings from doing or thinking about a digital detox.
+Just know that help is at hand.
+You can now claim up to 10 visits to a mental health professional per year under Medicare.
 Talk to your doctor and set up a mental health plan or contact your local LGBTI health organisation for details of professional support services.